Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 Avoid Overconsumption

 The recommendation is to consume 4 ounces of kombucha daily.
 The main idea is to not drink excessive amounts of this product as its acidic content may affect blood levels in some individuals.
-Many kombucha brands are also high in sugar, which does not support weight loss.
+Many kombucha brands are also high in sugar, which does not support weight loss efforts.

 Commercially, you may find bottles of around 12-16 ounces.
 This amount of kombucha may be safe to consume in its entirety.
 Like any new food product, it may be good to start with small amounts, then increase as tolerated.